Calculus: Differential calculus

 This expression is called a difference quotient.
 A line through two points on a curve is called a secant line, so m is the slope of the secant line between (a, f(a)) and (a + h, f(a + h)).
-The secant line is only an approximation to the behavior of the function at the point a because it does not account for what happens between a and a + h.
+The second line is only an approximation to the behavior of the function at the point a because it does not account for what happens between a and a + h.
 It is not possible to discover the behavior at a by setting h to zero because this would require dividing by zero, which is undefined.
 The derivative is defined by taking the limit as h tends to zero, meaning that it considers the behavior of f for all small values of h and extracts a consistent value for the case when h equals zero:

 Geometrically, the derivative is the slope of the tangent line to the graph of f at a.
 The tangent line is a limit of secant lines just as the derivative is a limit of difference quotients.
 For this reason, the derivative is sometimes called the slope of the function f.

 Here is a particular example, the derivative of the squaring function at the input 3.
 Let f(x) = x^{2} be the squaring function.

 The slope of the tangent line to the squaring function at the point (3, 9) is 6, that is to say, it is going up six times as fast as it is going to the right.
 The limit process just described can be performed for any point in the domain of the squaring function.
 This defines the derivative function of the squaring function or just the derivative of the squaring function for short.
 A computation similar to the one above shows that the derivative of the squaring function is the doubling function.